Finder makes money from featured partners, but editorial opinions are our own.

 • Payments to school building funds as an alternative to an increase in school fees

-• Payments that may provide a material benefit for the donor including raffle tickets which may win a prize
+• Payments that may provide a material benefit for the donor

-Bonus tip: Here's how to claim work clothing correctly.
+Bonus tip: Here's how to claim work clothing correctly

 • It must have a logo or be registered with AusIndustry